alexmaina/solutions/README.md

 > Table1. posts

-## The desired results is an array with the following structure
+The desired results is an array with the following structure:

+`
 Array
 (
     ['2019-11-10' AND '2019-11-13'] => Array